salmasulthana-dev/salmasulthana-dev/README.md

 # 👋 Hi, I'm Shaik Salma Sulthana

 🎓 MCA Graduate (2025)
-🛠 Python • C# (Unity Scripting) • Firebase • HTML/CSS/JS • PHP (Basic)
+💻 Aspiring Software & Web Developer | Passionate about Python, AR, and AI

 ---

 ## 🧾 About Me

-I recently completed my MCA and have been actively applying my skills through hands-on project work.
-Most of my experience is rooted in academic projects and self-driven learning, where I explored real-world applications of technology.

-> 🧠 I’ve used **C# primarily for Unity scripting** — working on basic scene control, object interactions, and event triggers.
-I'm now diving deeper into **core C# concepts** to grow toward full-stack development.

-I enjoy learning by building, and I’m currently expanding and refining my older projects with new features and technologies.
+I’m an MCA graduate with hands-on experience in Python programming, front-end web development, and Unity C# scripting.
+My learning journey has been shaped by academic projects and self-directed exploration of real-world technologies.

+> 🧠 While I haven't used the full Unity Editor or deployed Firebase-based projects yet, I have studied their workflows and written C# scripts to simulate gameplay logic in AR environments.
+I'm currently focused on improving my backend skills and exploring AI integrations using Python.

 ---

 ## 🧩 Projects

-### 🔍 Investigate AR *(Academic Project)*
+### 🔍 Investigate AR *(Academic Project – Scripting Prototype)*
-An AR-based detective game built using Unity and Firebase.
+A detective game prototype based on Augmented Reality concepts, created using Unity C# scripting logic.

-Players explore real-world environments to uncover virtual clues using their mobile device.
+- Developed sample game logic scripts (`ARGameController.cs`) for scene transitions, player-clue interaction, and trigger-based gameplay flow.
+- Designed a storyline progression with scenario-based player choices and immersive UI/UX flow (conceptualized based on Unity documentation/tutorials).
+- Explored how Firebase could be used for player authentication and game data (not implemented).
+- Currently planning to integrate Python and **YOLOv8** for AI-based clue detection and gameplay analytics.

-> 📌 Submitted as my MCA final-year project.
-I'm now redesigning it from scratch and plan to integrate **YOLOv8** for machine learning-based clue detection.
+> 📌 Submitted as part of my MCA final project.
+This project reflects my interest in combining immersive tech with AI, and my commitment to learning by doing.

 🔗 [GitHub Repository](https://github.com/salmasulthana-dev/InvestigateAR-Game)

 ---

 ### ✅ To-Do List Web App
-A simple task tracker created using HTML, CSS, and JavaScript.
+A simple task manager built using HTML, CSS, and JavaScript.

+- Allows users to add, delete, and mark tasks as completed.
+- Designed with basic responsive layout for small screens.
+- Built as part of my web development learning practice.

 🔗 [GitHub Repository](https://github.com/salmasulthana-dev/todo-list-webapp)

 ---

-## 🛠 Skills
+## 🛠 Skills & Tools

-- **Languages:** Python, C# (Unity), Java (Academic), PHP (Basic)
+- **Languages:** Python, C# (Unity scripting), Java (academic), PHP (basic)
-- **Web:** HTML, CSS, JavaScript
+- **Web Technologies:** HTML, CSS, JavaScript
-- **Frameworks & Tools:** Unity, Firebase,  VS Code
+- **Tools Studied:** Unity (C# scripting), Firebase (theory), VS Code
-- **Currently Learning:** YOLOv8 (Object Detection), Firebase Auth, SQL(CRUD) OOP in C#
+- **Currently Learning:** YOLOv8 (Object Detection), Firebase Authentication, OOP in C#

 ---

+## 🏅 Highlights

+- Developed academic and prototype-level projects based on real-world use cases.
+- Participated in coding contests, technical quizzes, and development bootcamps.
+- Passionate about merging creativity with code, especially in AR, AI, and game design.

+---

 ## 📫 Contact

-📧 salmasulthanashaik02@gmail.com
+📧 **salmasulthanashaik02@gmail.com**
+🔗 [LinkedIn](https://www.linkedin.com/in/salmasulthana-dev) *(Add your actual link here if not done)*

-> Open to collaborations, internships, or fresher roles in software development, AI, or web development.
-Feel free to connect!
+> Open to internships or fresher roles in software, web, or AI-related development.
+Always happy to learn, connect, and collaborate!